tobanteEmbedded/tetl/README.md

-# tobanteAudio - ETL
+# TAETL

-Embedded template library intended for micro controller where the STL is not available.
-This library does not depend on the `Arduino.h` header.
+The tobanteAudio embedded template library is intended for micro controller where the `STL` is not available.
+Designed to have a similar API.
+This library supports `AVR/Arduino` micro controllers.

 ```sh
 git clone https://github.com/tobanteAudio/taetl.git